 Star Wars veteran Katee Sackhoff, who previously voiced Mandalorian warrior Bo-Katan Kryze in Dave Filoni’s animated series Star Wars: The Clone Wars, will be reprising her role for season 2 of The Mandalorian, according to Slash Film.

-Just two weeks before the second season is released, the official character posters have been released, showing a glimpse of The Mandalorian, The Child, Greef Karga and Cara Dune.
+The official character posters have recently been released, showing a glimpse of The Mandalorian, The Child, Greef Karga and Cara Dune.

 Take a look at the new posters here: